MarrisSparrisNilsson/AAIS_project/README.md

 ## Progressive Design Updates

-We decided to change the currently used model in exchange with a modification of Qwen3-VL named: [Qwen3-VL-2B-Instruct-unsloth-bnb-4bit](https://huggingface.co/unsloth/Qwen3-VL-2B-Instruct-unsloth-bnb-4bit).
-We noticed that the previous model took a long time to run locally which made us seek for a more lightweight version and this one utilizes quantization that essentially lowers the precision of the data type to save memory and computation.
+We decided to change the used model to an alternative Qwen3-VL model named: [Qwen3-VL-2B-Instruct-unsloth-bnb-4bit](https://huggingface.co/unsloth/Qwen3-VL-2B-Instruct-unsloth-bnb-4bit).
+We noticed that the previous model took a long time to run locally and therefore sought out a more lightweight version.
+This one utilizes quantization, which essentially means that the precision of the data type is decreased to save memory and computation.